WhatDanDoes/silid/README.md

 docker-compose -f docker-compose.staging.yml exec app node config/seed.js
 ```

+# Development and Production Deployments

+## Auth0

+The `silid-sever` machine-to-machine application needs be granted the following permissions on the Auth0 Management API:

+- read:users
+- read:roles
+- update:users

 ## Deploy to Development (silid-dev.languagetechnology.org)

 Deployment is automated from an approved pull request by team members into the develop branch.
 Once the merge has been completed, the CI/CD